etchi17/ISS-Sighting-Location/README.md

 ### Building the Container from Dockerfile

-In order to build the container from a Dockerfile, we're going to need to add 3 new files to our directory:
+In order to build the container from a Dockerfile, we're going to need to add 2 new files to our directory:

-#### The Dockerfile:
+#### Dockerfile:
 - Touch a file named "Dockerfile" into your directory by executing the following command:
 ```
 touch Dockerfile
 ```
-- Go in and edit the newly created file by executing the command:
+- Go in and edit the newly created file with a text editor of your choice (vim was used as the text editor of choice) by executing the command:
 ```
 vim Dockerfile
 ```